CrazyForks/foobar-jscripts/README.md

 ## _ESLyric_ Folder

-Scripts in this folder are only for **ESLyric**, a lyric download & display component for foobar2000 developed by **ttsping**.
+Scripts in this folder are only for [**ESLyric**](http://tieba.baidu.com/p/2370754361) - A lyric download & display component for foobar2000 developed by [**ttsping**](https://github.com/ttsping).

-How to install?
+How to use?

-* Install ESLyric component at first.
+* Install ESLyric component;
 * Open preferences window and switch to `ESLyric#Search` settings page.
-A list of lyric sources be there and an `Add` button is at the right.
+A list of lyric sources be there and an `Add` button is at the right;
-* Click `Add` button to open script editor's window and paste one of the file contents into it, then save and exit.
+* Click `Add` button to open script editor's window and paste one of the file contents into it, then save and exit;

-## _Common_ Folder

-Obsolete, should be removed then.
+* This post may help: http://tieba.baidu.com/p/5530648312.

 ## About